 Main entrance and musical fountain, Citygate Outlets

 Citygate Outlets is managed by Swire Properties, being one member of a consortium of four property developers responsible for the development of Citygate.
 Located close to Hong Kong International Airport in the fast developing new town area of Tung Chung off the North Lantau Highway.
 The mall is adjacent to Tung Chung MTR Station and is within two minutes walk of the Ngong Ping 360 Cable Car Terminus.
 Citygate was not originally an “outlet mall” but in 2006, in a change of marketing strategy, the mall renamed itself “Citygate Outlets” and is now home to around 80 shops offering discounted products often being out of season or discontinued ranges.
 In December 2011 nine additional outlet shops opened at "10th Avenue" on the 10th floor of the One Citygate Office Tower accessed by lift from the ground or second floor of Citygate Outlets mall.
-In 2014 work began on an extension to the mall which will include a hotel, cinema and additional retail units, with the project expected to be completed in late 2017 or early 2018.
-This work has resulted in the closure of the existing UA Cinema complex in the mall in September 2016.
+In 2014 work began on an extension to the mall which includes a hotel, cinema and additional retail units.
+The work resulted in the closure of the existing UA Cinema complex in the mall in September 2016.
 The new UA Cinema and outlets began opening in the new extension from August 2019. .

 Additional outlet shops opened at "10th Avenue" on the 10th floor of One Citygate Office Tower in December 2011